Fixed Price Agreements

 - Prior to transfer of any residual balance, funds will first be used to recover the following, in the order listed below.

-- The facilities and administrative (F&A) rate at the full federally negotiated F&A rate, irrespective of the F&A rate charged to the sponsor, will be collected on the residual and allocated according to the current distribution method as established at account set up.
+- The facilities and administrative (F&A) rate at the full federally negotiated F&A rate, irrespective of the F&A rate charged to the sponsor, will be collected on the full contract/award amount and allocated according to the current distribution method as established at award set up.

 - Uncollectible receivables and deficits, if any, on sponsored projects under the PI's direction.